skinny85/eol-blog/content/articles/2020/graal-truffle-tutorial-part-1-setup-nodes-calltarget.md

 `CallTarget`s are a layer of indirection that wrap `RootNode`s.
 Unlike nodes,
-this is an interface whose instances are created with static factory methods, not an abstract class that you're supposed to extend.
+this is an interface whose instances are created by calling methods on other instances, not an abstract class that you're supposed to extend.
 They are used for: